 What is a Keyword in C?

 Keywords are predefined reserved words present to the user in the C language.
 Any C program must have keywords present in it.
 In fact, a program in C begins with the keyword itself.
 The keyword is a type of C token which is used for formulating various problems in the GATE question paper.

 In C, there are 32 reserved words or keywords present.
 Keywords are used in functions, blocks, loops, user-defined data structures, etc. The keywords are as follows: auto, default, float, register, struct, volatile, break, do, for, return, switch, while, char, else, if, signed, union, case, double, goto, short, typedef, const, enum, int, sizeof, unsigned, continue, extern, long, static, void.

 What is an Identifier in C?

 For an identifier to be valid, we need to follow the predefined rules to declare an identifier that is an identifier should only begin with a letter or an underscore and not by any digit.
-It cannot consist of any other special symbol other than letter, digits, and underscore.
+Identifiers are essential for the GATE exam.
+It cannot contain any special symbol other than letters, digits, or underscore.